rdelacrz/benchmark-playground/languages/python/README.md

-# python_benchmark_runner
+# Python Benchmark Runner

 The following subpackage runs benchmarks using code written in **Python**.
 Assuming that the operating system hosting this application is Ubuntu, [Python](https://www.python.org/downloads/) should already come preinstalled in it.

 ## Prerequisites

-Several software must be installed in order to run **python_benchmark_runner**.
+Several software must be installed in order to run **Python Benchmark Runner**.
 The following instructions will assume that the operating system hosting this application is Ubuntu.

 Install `venv` via this command (note that you can replace the version number for Python with whatever is applicable for your Python installation):
 ```